In the beginning, there was the Word

 Then, the action.

-To transform this historical place, which once housed Tavares Pobre and Bacchus, into a timeless house.
-To convert this Art Deco-inspired building, home of one of the oldest restaurants in the country, into an eclectic and contemporary place, open every day, without stops, from 12pm to 2 am.
-A place where art and gastronomy, music and mixology, the most conservative and the most eccentric coexist.
+To transform this historical place, which once housed Tavares Pobre and Bachus, into a timeless house.
+To convert this Art Deco-inspired building, home of one of the oldest restaurants in the country, into an eclectic and contemporary place, where art and gastronomy, music and mixology, the most conservative and the most eccentric coexist.

 With two floors and capacity to welcome around 70 people, Bistro 100 Maneiras is a hymn to pleasure.
 And this characteristic, which brings so much together, made it collect the prize that is, by itself, a reason for eternal pride: world number 1 at the Monocle Restaurant Awards in 2017 and the third place in the same awards in the following year.
 Hail, Bistro!

 “Bistrot”, some call it, with French accent.
 100 Maneiras, others, forgetting that is the Bistro in its name that gives it part of its identity.
 Bistro means “clean and clear” in Serbian.
 “Clean and clear” – the ideas, the food, the space.
-Here, it’s served comfort food, with a choice made à la carte, with creations designed from the traditional Portuguese, “Yugoslavian”, French and Italian gastronomy, with an author’s touch and inspirations brought from the travels, experiences and tastes of Ljubo.
+Here, it’s served comfort food, with a choice made à la carte, with creations designed from the traditional Portuguese, “Yugoslavian”, French and Italian gastronomy, with an author’s touch and inspirations brought from the travels, experiences and tastes of Ljubo and the team led by the executive chef Manuel Maldonado.
 Without pre-arranged limits.
-From foie gras to testicles, from shellfish to game, from “luxury” products to less known ones.
-A menu that includes suggestions to share, a section for the “brave”, seasonal dishes, successes that refuse to leave the table regardless of the season and, of course, an inevitable happy (and sweet) ending.
+From foie gras to bone marrow, from shellfish to game, from “luxury” products to less known ones.
+The daily menu includes seasonal products, proteins of the day ready to go to the grill and the “No Questions Asked” section, with guts, offal and other unconventional suggestions – a passion of Ljubomir Stanisic.
+In the fixed menu, there are starters, classics (the so-called Top 100) and different side dishes, organized by categories, to be combined (or not) as you wish with different daily suggestions.
+Rice, potatoes, vegetables and sauces that can be ordered to shine solo or share the spotlight with the different proteins available.
+Not forgetting, of course, the inevitable happy (and sweet) ending.

 Ready to be reinvented according to the tastes of the occupants, at Hendrick’s Room it is possible to customize the scenery according to the mood (or the time of the day or night…) by controlling the intensity of ceiling and wall lights and even connecting a smartphone to choose the playlist.
 Different moods, different ways.
 In addition to the eight-person oval table (with a mirror on the ceiling accompanying it), there are two benches built into the walls, next to the window.
 Because here the occasion makes the room – and it can serve the intimacy of a dinner for two, the privacy of a business meeting or the sharing of dinners between friends.
 Always with an open view to Chiado and a bit of Tejo in the background.